nochet/BasePop_RNAseq/projectNotes.md

 - Implemented DESeq2 on svaseq-prepped read count data
 - 22 rows did not converged when running `ddsDE.ttSS <- DESeq(dds.ttSS)`
-- Looked at https://support.bioconductor.org/p/65091/ and tried:
+- Dealing with autocorrelation: see https://support.bioconductor.org/p/65091/ and tried:
 - 1) Filter out normalized count of at least 10 reads in two or more samples.
 	- `filter <- rowSums(nc >= 10) >= 2`
 	- 8 rows did not converge